| In May 1837, Grandison

-Newell charges Joseph with attempted murder.
+Newell charges Joseph with plotting to murder him.
 Joseph is eventually acquitted,

 but the testimony of church leaders and employees reveals how the seriously